Here is why children have a right to invite only select classmates to their birthday party and should not be forced to invite the whole class.

 It’s not an issue of limited seating.
 There may be only eight coworkers.
 Yet two or three will not be invited to your birthday party or other event.

-Children have discerning minds.
-They are capable of liking some classmates, while disliking others.
+Children are capable of liking some classmates, while disliking others.
 They have just as much right to this as their parents do with office coworkers.

 If you disagree, then what’s the cut-off age to where kids are finally old enough to invite only a select group to a birthday party?
 12?
 14?
 16?